DeividasRo/svelte-lithuaniale/README.md

 ## About

-Use hints to guess the correct lithuanian city/town of the day!
+Map game: use hints to guess the correct lithuanian city/town of the day!
+History game: use hints to guess the correct year of Lithuania's historical event!

 ## Tech stack